rabbitxyt/rabbitxyt.github.io/_posts/2025-06-23-foothill-vet-tech.markdown

 1 - English composition / critical thinking x2 (ENGL 1A - 5 units; CS 3A - 4.5 units)

-2 ‐ Mathematical concepts and quantitative reasoning x1 ( STAT C1000 - 5 units)
+2 ‐ Mathematical concepts and quantitative reasoning x1 ( MATH 40A - 5 units)

 3 ‐ Arts and humanities x1 (PHOT 5 / Art 4A - 4 units)